What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: The Basic Structure of Fairness

 Nowadays, the so-called \myemph{Protected Attributes} (PAs) play a special role in the decision-making process, e.g., the characteristics listed in the US Civil Rights Act of 1964, in the Charter of Fundamental Rights of the European Union, or in Article 3 of the German Constitution.
-In some cases, the comparison of two people must not be based on these PAs (\myemph{PA-neutrality}).
-Because the attributes, if they do not exist, cannot act as causal factors either, this decision is accompanied by the consideration to ignore the consequences of these attributes as well, e.g.: if ethnicity has an influence on an offender's probability of recidivism, it seems natural to choose not to take this into account.
+In some cases, the comparison and treatment of two people must not be based on these PAs (\myemph{PA-neutrality}).
+Since the attributes cannot act as causal factors -- if they are not to be considered for comparisons -- this decision is accompanied by the consideration of ignoring the consequences of these attributes as well, see e.g., the example of COMPAS \shortcite{angwin_machine_2016} which will be used in later sections of this work: if ethnicity has an influence on an offender's probability of recidivism, it seems natural to choose not to take this into account.
 Here, an underlying consideration may be that ethnicity is not the direct reason for the higher probability of recidivism, but rather that ethnicity has complex consequences for socialization processes, which then in turn have an effect on the higher recidivism probability, e.g., an average lower level of education or a certain place of residence.
+Another consideration might be that detection rates and conviction rates of criminal offenses might vary across ethnicities (e.g., due to racial profiling or biased law enforcement agencies), leading to higher records of recidivism rates.
 Society may take responsibility for these consequences, wanting to keep them out of the decision-making process.
 However, because processes occurring in the life of an individual are usually not monocausal -- i.e., in the example, ethnicity is not the only causal factor for the level of education -- this is again a social negotiation process, at the end of which a normative decision is made as to who is to be attributed responsibility for which processes.
 These considerations make it evident that eventually a fictitious world massively corrected by normative evaluations becomes the basis for deciding on the treatments of individuals.
+In Section \ref{sec:ml} onwards, we will focus on the case of PA-neutrality, elaborate on how this fictitious world can be formalized and which consequences this has for the design of ML models that shall be used as components of ADM systems.